AIO Home Services

 Asbestos, once a widely used material in construction due to its fire-resistant and insulating properties, is now recognized as a significant health hazard.
 Exposure to asbestos fibers can lead to serious diseases like asbestosis, lung cancer, and mesothelioma.
 In this post, we will discuss the method of monitoring asbestos.

-Testing for asbestos is crucial, as prolonged exposure can lead to severe respiratory and health conditions, including:
+Testing for asbestos is crucial, as prolonged exposure can lead to severe respiratory and health conditions, including: Note : If you Feel that you need test Book your test on our asbestos Testing Ohio Page.

 • Benign asbestos pleural effusion